-- 1. the DVB-I specification has been ratified by ETSI as International Standard. - 2.
-There have been DVB-I PoC/trials completed by major Italian Broadcasters, showing the real interoperability of an end-to-end system between TV services, network services and receivers. - 3.
-On completion of successful trials as per 2. above, the results of the trials have been used to develop the conditions for a new reference Italian "bollino" for the certification of receivers compliant to the requirements included in the current UHD Book 2.0 volume. - 4.
-The conditions for a new "bollino" requiring DVB-I have been published with 18 months advance notice ("sunrise" period) of launch of the new "bollino".
+3. On completion of successful trials as per 2. above, the results of the trials have been used to develop the conditions for a new reference Italian "bollino" for the certification of receivers compliant to the requirements included in the current UHD Book 2.1 release.